jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

     --enter-ssl-trust-store-pass
 ```

+<a id="enabling-dtls-layered-udp-traffic-between-the-server-and-its-clients"></a>
-## Enabling DTLS for UDP Traffic Between the Server and Its Clients
+## Enabling DTLS-layered UDP Traffic Between the Server and Its Clients

-You can enable DTLS for UDP traffic between the server and its clients.
+You can enable DTLS-layered UDP traffic between the server and its clients.
 By
-default, DTLS for UDP traffic between the server and its clients is disabled.
-To
+default, DTLS-layered UDP traffic between the server and its clients is
-enable DTLS for UDP traffic between the server and its clients, you will need to
+disabled.
+To enable DTLS-layered UDP traffic between the server and its
-have the setting `dtls.enabled` set to `true`.
-In addition, you will need to
+clients, you will need to have the setting `dtls.enabled` set to `true`.
+In
-have the setting `dtls.keyStoreFile` to specify the server's key store file
+addition, you will need to have the setting `dtls.keyStoreFile` to specify the
-(this file would need to be created by Java's keytool utility).
-Also, you will
+server's key store file (this file would need to be created by Java's keytool
-need to have the setting `dtls.keyStorePassword` to specify the password for
+utility).
+Also, you will need to have the setting `dtls.keyStorePassword` to
-the server's key store file.
+specify the password for the server's key store file.

 API example: